peterrz/odin-wi5/README.md

    <HW_ADDR_OF_WIFI_INTERFACE> <ODIN_MASTER_IP> <ODIN_MASTER_PORT>
      > agent.click
 ```
-- HW_ADDR_OF_WIFI_INTERFACE: The Physical MAC of the AP's wireless card.
+- `HW_ADDR_OF_WIFI_INTERFACE`: The Physical MAC of the AP's wireless card.
-- ODIN_MASTER_PORT: The default port used by the Odin Master is 2819,
+- `ODIN_MASTER_PORT`: The default port used by the Odin Master is 2819,
-so ODIN_MASTER_PORT should be this one by default.
+so its value should be this one by default.

 Running Odin
 ------------